joaquintorres/autosubsync-mpv/README.md

-Take into account that using this script has the same limitations as `ffsubsync`, so subtitles that have a lot of extra text or are meant for an entirely different version of the video might not sync properly
+Take into account that using this script has the same limitations as `ffsubsync`, so subtitles that have a lot of extra text or are meant for an entirely different version of the video might not sync properly.

 Note that the script will create a new subtitle file, in the same folder as the original, with the `_retimed` suffix at the end.

 ### Issues
 If you are having trouble getting it to work, feel free to open an issue, but try to check if [ffsubsync](https://github.com/smacke/ffsubsync) works properly outside of `mpv` first.
-If `ffsubsync` isn't working, `autosubsync` will likely fail.
+When `ffsubsync` isn't working, `autosubsync` will likely fail.
+If you do open an issue, please try to include `mpv`'s output to the terminal.

 ### Possible improvements
 * Add support for other subsync tools besides `ffsubsync`.
 This shouldn't be too hard, and it might help cover some alternatives that are faster or have different edge cases.